 Walk along the Cinta Costera

-The Cinta Costera runs on for kilometres along the coast.
-It starts around Multicentro and go all the way to Casco Antiguo.
+The Cinta Costera runs for kilometres along the coast.
+It starts around Multicentro and goes all the way to Casco Antiguo.
 It makes for a really nice walk or a bicycle ride.
 Don’t miss the “Cinta Costera 3” – this is the part that juts out over the ocean and runs around the old town.
 There are some really great viewing platforms and it is really peaceful.
 If you are enjoying the boardwalks, then also check out the Calzada de Amador.
 It’s a man-made path to tiny little islands.
 There is no swimming, but plenty of restaurants.
 The Bio Museum designed by Frank Gehry is also there.

 Head to Panama la Vieja